quantumlib/Cirq/docs/ionq/circuits.md

 ## Support for general one and two qubit gates.

-If one has a circuit with gates outside of the API native gates, one will need to convert these gates into the native gates.
+If you have a circuit with gates outside of the API native gates, you will need to convert these gates into the native gates.
 For the case in which these gates are one or two qubit gates which support the `unitary` protocol (i.e. which support calling `cirq.unitary` on the gate produces the unitary